Shelley Berkley: Early life, education, and legal career

-Rochelle Levine was born in New York City on January 20, 1951, the daughter of Estelle (née Colonomos – see Kalonymus) and George Levine.
+Rochelle Levine was born in New York City on January 20, 1951, the daughter of Estelle (née Colonomos and George Levine.
 Her paternal grandparents were Russian Jews and her mother's family were Sephardic Jews from Ottoman-era Thessaloniki, now in Macedonia, northern Greece.

 Berkley moved with her family to Las Vegas, Nevada in 1964 when she was a junior high school student, attending Fremont Junior High and Valley High School.
 After completing high school, she became the first member of her family to attend college when she enrolled as an undergraduate at the University of Nevada, Las Vegas.
 She became a member of Delta Zeta sorority.
 Elected student body president of the Consolidated Students of the University of Nevada, Las Vegas her senior year, Shelley graduated with honors in 1972, earning a B.A. in political science.

 After obtaining her J.D. degree in 1976 from the University of San Diego School of Law, Shelley returned to Las Vegas and began her professional career.
 Berkley practiced law for several years, mainly as a member of the legal counsel for several Las Vegas casinos.
 She also served as the national director for the American Hotel-Motel Association.